ncatlab/nlab-content/pages/6/1/0/3/3016/content.md

 For instance the ordinary category [[Diff]] of smooth [[manifold]]s fails to have all [[pullback]]s, it only has pullbacks along [[transversal map]]s.
 This observation is usually the starting point for realizing that differential geometry is in need of a bit of [[category theory]] in the form of [[higher geometry]].

-In all notions of [[generalized smooth space]]s all pullbacks do exist,.But they may still not be the "right" pullbacks.
+In all notions of [[generalized smooth space]]s all pullbacks do exist.
+But they may still not be the "right" pullbacks.
 For instance cohomology of pullback objects may not have the expected properties.
 This is solved by passing to smooth [[derived stack]]s, such as [[derived smooth manifold]]s.

 Recent developments in [[higher category theory]], such as the concept of higher [[Structured Spaces]] based on [[Higher Topos Theory]], put all these notions of generalized geometries into a unified picture of [[higher geometry]] that realizes old ideas about how category theory provides a languge for [[space and quantity]] in great detail and powerful generality and sheds new light on old [[classical mathematics|classical]] problems such the description of the [[A Survey of Elliptic Cohomology - the derived moduli stack of derived elliptic curves|derived moduli stack of derived elliptic curves]] and the construction of the [[tmf]] [[spectrum]] from it.